 - Are you familiar with the operation of the car you’re borrowing?
 For example, if you normally drive an automatic and borrow a car with a manual transmission, can you operate it without difficulty?
 It’s important to keep things like the size of the car in mind as well.
 If the car is significantly larger or different than your primary car or beyond what you’ve had experience with before, give yourself time to become acquainted and familiar with the automobile.

 - Are the proof-of-insurance card and other required documents such as current registration papers in the car?
 Where are they located?
 You’ll need them in case of an accident or if you’re pulled over by the police.

-- Do you have your own car insurance policy that may provide further protection and coverage while borrowing a car?
-A quick call to your agent or insurance company should let you know.
+- Do you have your own auto insurance policy that may provide further protection and coverage while borrowing a car?
+A quick call to your insurance agent or insurance company should let you know.

 We think this should go without saying, but we’d be negligent to not mention it.
 Since you’re borrowing a car that belongs to someone else, it should be treated as well as or better as you would treat your own car.
 That extra step towards caution and being alert when you drive it could go a long way towards keeping you out of a crash or collision.

 The Best Laid Plans

 Most of the time, borrowing a car will occur without incident.
 However, despite our best intentions, sometimes accidents will happen.
 If you’re involved in a collision or crash while borrowing a car, here’s how auto insurance will come into play, and what you should expect: